14 Best Places to Visit in Mathura and Vrindavan

 How Can You Experience the Local Flavors of Mathura?

 To experience the local flavors of Mathura, savor the traditional peda, a sweet made from milk.
 Street food like chaat, kachori, and aloo tikki are also must-tries.
-Visit the local markets for a taste of the daily life and to purchase some authentic handicrafts and religious paraphernalia as souvenirs.
+Visit the local markets for a taste of daily life and to purchase some authentic handicrafts and religious paraphernalia as souvenirs.

 What Are the Historical Landmarks in Mathura?